MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 4. Website Structure    <a name="structure"></a>

 The website follows the standard website structure.
 The Logo and the website name are on the left hand side, and the naigation to the right, on the top of all pages.
 Within the Account Nav top Link the user can either Signup or login to the site.
 When the user logs in they can see the Profile link, The favourite products and the logout button.
-The Shopping Bag Link takes the User to the Shopping Bag Page.When the website is on smaller screens, there is a hamburger meu, with dropdown navigation items.
+If they are a superuser they can also see product and blog management options.
+The Shopping Bag Link takes the User to the Shopping Bag Page.
+When the website is on smaller screens, there is a hamburger meu, with the navigation items in a dropdown menu.
 The footer element is also available on all pages, with site information, contact details, social media icons and the newsletter sign up form.

 The website consists of the following Pages:
  - The Home Page, with a hero image and a button connecting to the Shop.
 It has a search bar and links to all areas in the site.
 There is is also a profile and shopping bag link.
  - The Products page is available in a number of formations, it can be sorted by pricing, ratings and category and you can see all products from all categories.
  - The Essenchelle Products can be configured to show the different categories within the EssenChelle range of products.
 The products include Essential Oils, Massage Oils and Oil Burners, or you can view all categories at once.
  - The Product Details Page, shows the information for individual Products.